OwlcatOpenSource/OwlcatRogueTraderSteamworkshop/README.md

 }
 ```

+To include a Thumbnail place the image into the root directory next to OwlcatModificationManifest.json and provide the name of the file as value for the ImageName key in the Manifest.

 ### Publishing your mod to Steam Workshop.
 1. Launch OwlcatRogueTraderSteamworkshop tool.
 Open "Publish" tab at the top left of the UI.
 2. In the Publish window click "Select" button.